Europe’s space Sentinels

 Based on over 30 years of experience in flying Earth observation satellites, ESA is developing five new types of spacecraft, known as Sentinels.
 Each Sentinel mission is made up of two satellites to ensure maximum Earth coverage.

 These eyes in the sky will send back huge amounts of data about the Earth’s surface and atmosphere.
 This information will be used by Europe’s Global Monitoring for Environment and Security (GMES) programme.

 Sentinel-1 is an all-weather, day-and-night radar imaging mission.
 Its many tasks will include monitoring of Arctic sea ice, checking for marine pollution (such as oil spills), mapping of land movements, studying forests, water and soil, and supporting disaster relief.
-The polar-orbiting Sentinel-1A satellite will be launched in 2014.
+The polar-orbiting Sentinel-1A satellite was launched on 3 April 2014.